 Corporate Governance Policies

-This Policy has been implemented with the purpose of establishing certain restrictions and formalities regarding the trading of marketable securities, whether Pampa’s and/or any related companies’, in a stock exchange, thus ensuring higher transparency and guaranteeing that no Pampa employee may derive any economic advantage or benefit from the use of material non-public information about Pampa and/or any of its affiliates.
+This Policy, reviewed and updated by the Board of Directors in 2021, sets certain restrictions and rules on trading Pampa and/or its affiliates’ marketable securities in a stock exchange.
+Therefore, it ensures higher transparency and guarantees that no Pampa employee may gain a benefit or economic advantage from using of material non-public information about Pampa and/or any of its affiliates.

 This Policy applies to Pampa and its subsidiaries’ employees deemed ‘covered individuals’, including, but not limited to, directors, members of the Supervisory Committee, and Senior Management lines.